-All the above-listed download managers for Linux are excellent and useful, with a little bit of plus-minus features from each other.
+All the above-listed download managers for Linux are excellent and useful, with few plus-minus features from each other.
 I recommend you analyze the characteristics and install the one that fulfills your requirement.
-Still, if you ask me about personal recommendations, I would definitely suggest Motrix and XDM.
+Still, if you ask me about personal recommendations, I would suggest Motrix and XDM.

-So, here we take our leave for today and will soon come back with something new.
+So, we take our leave for today and will soon return with something new.
 Please, don’t forget to share your experiences with us in the comment section.
 Thank you for your time.